khashayardadashi/Esp32/README.md

 ### 🔹 Basic GPIO Control

-**Project 1 :** LED Control
+**Project 1 :**
 Basic LED on/off control to get familiar with ESP32 GPIOs and the fundamental program structure.

 ### 🔹 Control Systems & Analog Interface

-**Project 2 :** Motor Control using PWM, ADC, and Schmitt Trigger Motor speed control using PWM, analog input reading via ADC, and simulation of a washing machine selector using a Schmitt Trigger for signal stability.
+**Project 2 :**
+Motor speed control using PWM , analog input reading via ADC , and simulation of a washing machine selector using a Schmitt Trigger for signal stability.

 ### 🔹 Wireless Communication

+**Bluetooth :**
-**Bluetooth :** Bluetooth Communication Bluetooth-based communication with ESP32 for data transmission, reception, and wireless hardware control.
+Bluetooth-based communication with ESP32 for data transmission, reception, and wireless hardware control.

 ## 🚀 Clone Repository